Blood atonement: Temple penalties

-Before 1990, the LDS temple rituals provided an example in which capital punishment is contemplated for violations of blood oaths in the Endowment ritual.
-These were known as penalties.
-The blood oaths in the ceremony were intended to protect the ritual's secrecy.
-In keeping with the idea that grievous crimes must be answered with bloodshed and that blood atonement should be voluntary, participants made an oath that rather than ever revealing the secret gestures of the ceremony, they would rather have "my throat ... be cut from ear to ear, and my tongue torn out by its roots"; "our breasts ... be torn open, our hearts and vitals torn out and given to the birds of the air and the beasts of the field"; "your body ... be cut asunder and all your bowels gush out" showing an entire refusal to accept the promises made in the washing and anointing ordinances.
+Before 1990, the LDS temple rituals provided examples in which violent penalties are contemplated instead of violating covenants made in the Endowment ritual.
+These penalties were intended to protect the ritual's secrecy.
+In keeping with the idea that grievous crimes must be answered with bloodshed and that blood atonement should be voluntary, participants made an oath that rather than ever revealing the secret gestures of the ceremony, they would rather let "my throat ... be cut from ear to ear, and my tongue torn out by its roots"; "our breasts ... be torn open, our hearts and vitals torn out and given to the birds of the air and the beasts of the field"; "your body ... be cut asunder and all your bowels gush out."
 The gory wording was removed early in the 20th century and changed to a less explicit reference to "different ways in which life may be taken."
 Vestigial accompanying suggestive gestures were removed by the LDS Church in 1990.